j-wilson/trieste_stopping/README.md

 # Tutorials
 Tutorials for parts of this package are included in the `tutorials` directory.
-These notebooks explain various methods ad APIs:
+These notebooks explain various methods and APIs:

 | Notebook           | Content                                                      |